 - Team members will complete a temperature, oximetry and symptom check daily and will send logs in weekly.

-- Team members experiencing influenza-like-illness (ILI) at any time such as fever at or temperature above 100 degrees and/or with either cough or sore throat, muscle aches, loss of taste/smell, chills, sore throat will not report to work and will need medical clearance upon their return.
+- Team members experiencing influenza-like-illness (ILI) at any time such as fever at or temperature above 100 degrees and/or with either cough or sore throat, muscle aches, loss of taste/smell, chills, sore throat or those who have had close, prolonged contact with a COVID-19 positive individual (15 min or more with no face covering or mask) will alert their supervisor and the Chief Dental Officer and not report to work.
+Employees may be asked for medical clearance or COVID-19 testing prior to approval of their return to work.

-- All team members have received the flu vaccine no earlier than August 2019 or obtained a medical dispensation and will continue to receive the flu vaccine going forward unless medically advised against it, in which case a medical clearance will be required and personnel will be asked to wear a mask at all times.
+- All front line team members will be required to receive the flu vaccine within thirty (30) days of it becoming available unless medically advised against it, in which case a medical clearance will be required and employee will be asked to wear a mask at all times while at work.
+This is mandatory, however, exceptions may be made as allowed by the State.

 - If one of our team members is at a higher risk of contracting COVID-19 due to CDC recognized factors such as age above 65, a pre-existing condition causing immunosuppression such as cancer, diabetes, pregnancy, history of chemotherapy, severe obesity (BMI above 40), moderate to severe asthma, serious liver, kidney or lung conditions, or are otherwise immunocompromised, and that individual is concerned about returning to work, that individual should consider contacting his/her primary physician for further guidance in addition to Human Resources at 949-305-2464 to discuss options. (see [Ref.
 B] HIGH RISK CONDITIONS AND RISK FACTORS PER THE CDC)